AdobeDocs/experience-manager-assets-essentials.en/help/using/dynamic-media-templates.md

 * Support of multiple Dynamic Media companies is not currently available with Dynamic Media Templates.
 * In case of copy or move, Destination Selector shows all the folders (including non-Dynamic Media synced folders).
 Also, currently, it does not display the Dynamic Media Template assets (both of these are limitations of destination selector).
 * Any update operation on a folder (for example, Publish or Delete) from Assets section impacts the Dynamic Media Templates available within that folder.
 * Trash does not work for Dynamic Media Templates.
 If an asset is moved to trash and then restored, the asset is restored in AEM but not on Dynamic Media.
-The same is valid for Dynamic Media Templates.
+The same is valid for Dynamic Media Templates..

 ## See also